odedas/empty-blueprint/readme.md

 # Empty blueprint starter with eslint setup
-This is an empty project template with initial setup for better coding using vscode and eslint.\
+This is an empty project template with initial setup for better coding using vscode and eslint.
 Also can use as a starter for existing code to refactor
+The code in *index.js* is a node script to read data from a CSV file and load it into a DynamoDB table using **AWS SDK for JavaScript v3 (SDK v3)**
+# Usage
+you can use this code in different ways:
+1. [Use the script file along with the downloades basic blueprint](#usescript) to create new project with eslint setup
+2. Follow the general steps in the readme file in order to refactor new code

 ## 🛠️ General Setup
 ```sh
 mkdir try